arcm-hub/ng2-json-tree/README.md

 - **Custom Toolbar Actions/Buttons** Supports custom actions/buttons at each node level to have custom actions.
 - **Customizable Styles** Supports custom CSS class names to brand according to your needs.

+## Rendering XML
+Though this library does not support direct editing of XML, But still it works well with XML to JSON converted data.
+It is tested with https://www.npmjs.com/package/xml-js NPM node module.
+Convert your XML to JSON using xml-js NPM module and feed that to this library.

 ## Installation

 To include the package into your **Angular** project, simply use the standard npm package installation command: